A Detailed Guide to Intelligent Process Automation [Use Cases, Pros & Cons, Implementation Guide, and Best Practices]

 - RPA bot saves individual invoice PDFs in a dedicated folder.

-- RPA bot fetches contact details of each customer from their individual PDFs and sends them invoice email with the attachment of their invoice PDF.
+- RPA bot fetches the contact details of each customer from their individual PDFs and sends them invoice emails with the attachment of their invoice PDF.

 - 95% of reduction in workforce needed to process invoices

 - Error-free processes